What’s the Best Retirement Investment in 2024?

 Less experienced investors should avoid them or invest in them through a closed-end fund portfolio manager.

-Invest in Dividends & Dividend Income Funds
+Invest in Dividends and Dividend Income Funds

 Invest in a dividend income fund instead of buying individual dividend-paying equities.